-Now in its 38th year, Pacific Contact is the BC Touring Council’s annual west coast tradeshow and booking conference for the performing arts.
-It includes showcases, a contact room (tradeshow booths of artists and industry) workshops and networking opportunities for artists and performing arts presenters.
-The conference takes place at the Hilton Vancouver, Burnaby, BC.
-The showcases are at the Michael J Fox Theatre, and at the Shadbolt Centre for the Arts.
+Pacific Contact is the BC Touring Council’s annual tradeshow and booking conference for the performing arts.
+It includes artist showcases, a contact room (tradeshow booths of artists and agent/managers) workshops, networking and a hospitality suite for late night fun.

 OSAC “Showcase” Conference

 October 22-25, 2015 Flin Flon, MB